NCBI-Hackathons/NovoGraph/README.md

 * The utilized reference genome (here: `GRCh38_full_plus_hs38d1_analysis_set_minus_alts.fa`) should always be a primary reference, i.e. it should not contain any ALT contigs.
 You can, however, include the ALT contigs in your input file (here: `allContigs.fa`).

 #### Preparation:
-*Note*: The following commands assume you are in the `scripts` directory of NovoGraph, and most intermediate output also goes there.
+*Note*: The following commands assume you are in the `/scripts` subdirectory of NovoGraph, and most intermediate output also goes there.
 In most circumstances, it is preferable to use a dedicated output directory.
 When using `suggestCommands.pl`, this is specified as a parameter.

 ```